extrawurst/extrawurst.github.io/_posts/2015-06-29-osx-app-bundles.md

 Now we have an app logo and still need to fix the dependencies...

-### How to find locations inside an of app bundle
+### How to find locations inside app bundles

 So the last bastion was to use the bundle to bundle up the necessary frameworks and dependencies with it.
-This allows us to save the user the trouble of installing all kinds of libs and maybe even having to built libs them selves.
+This allows us to save the user the trouble of installing all kinds of libs and maybe even having to built libs themselves.

 Since we use dynamic bindings of libs like SDL the binary of our app looks for those *.dylib files in system folders and near the executable itself.
 The problem is that even though the bundle is just a folder the current directory maybe total different and in this current working dir it is where the bindings look for the dynlib files.